riboviz/riboviz/docs/user/install.md

 Hello world!
 ```

-**Troubleshooting: `samtools: error while loading shared libraries: libcrypto.so.1.0.0`**
+**Troubleshooting: Samtools `error while loading shared libraries: libcrypto.so.1.0.0`**

-If you get:
+If you get the following then using Samtools 1.7:

 ```conda
 $ samtools --version